leobudima/elogii-blog/content/grocery-delivery-software-the-definitive-guide.md

 That’s why it’s important to check if the solution has API integration capabilities.
 But also whether it can integrate with both internal and external systems.

 Additionally, you should check out how data will move between systems.
-And how secure is that movement.
+And how secure is that movement of data.

 If you plan to share APIs with customers and partners, there has to be a secure port and a system of verification, as well.

 ### Quick import & export of data

-Grocery delivery software should be able to handle multiple order requests at the same time.
+**Grocery delivery software should be able to handle multiple order requests at the same time.**

 It should also import and export delivery data automatically.
 Which means the software transfers the order requests into tasks by itself.